iripuga/wolfy-discord-bot/README.md

 - From here on you can follow instructions on [how to add you discord bot to server](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#creating-and-using-your-own-invite-link)

 # How to run the bot
-1. In wolfy.py add `elif` statement for your discord server like it is presented in the code.
+**1.** In wolfy.py add `elif` statement for your discord server like it is presented in the code.
     ```
     elif server.upper() == 'YOUR_GUILD_NAME':
         GUILD = os.getenv('YOUR_GUILD_ID')
         CHANNEL = os.getenv('YOUR_GUILD_CHANNEL_ID')
     ```
-2. From git repository run `python wolfy.py`.
+**2.** From git repository run `python wolfy.py`.
-3. Enter name of your GUILD into terminal and wait for wolfy to log on.
+**3.** Enter name of your GUILD into terminal and wait for wolfy to log on.
 At anytime you can check whether bot is present in guild by typing `woof` in the channel.
+You can also call wolfy to another guild by typing `woof`in desired guild.

 # How to play
 To learn all the commands run `w.help` in discord server and wolfy will send you commands list into direct message.